MasterPuffin/MKS-GEN-L-V2-Marlin-Firmware-for-Ender-3/README.md

 Place a jumper on the outlined pins to enable UART.

 Connect the ribbon cable to EXT3 on your display.
-As you have to plug the put in reverse, you have to sand down the notch on the outside of the plug.
+As you have to plug the plug in reverse, you have to sand down the notch on the outside of the plug.

 Place the cables from the endstops on the top and the bottom pin of each plug, so that the switch is connected to the 5V and D pin in [this schematic](https://github.com/makerbase-mks/MKS-GEN_L/blob/master/hardware/MKS%20Gen_L%20V2.0_001/MKS%20Gen_L%20V2.0_001%20PIN.pdf).
 You must use either jumper cables or resolder the plugs.